AndrewDolge/CSBot/README.md

 # CSBot- A Plugin Based Chat Bot in Java for Discord

 ## About
-This program implements a chat bot for the Chat Program Discord using the Java Discord API.
+This program implements a chat bot for the Chat Program Discord using the [JDA-- Java Discord API](https://github.com/DV8FromTheWorld/JDA).

 ## Prerequisites